Mert-Can/nd303-c1-advanced-python-techniques-project-starter/starter/Solved_Bugs.md

 `Bug`:  Running the test fails at requirement 3, producing 4 Objects instead of 0.
 We followed the implemetaion on the previous create filter.
 This is noticed on `line 138` of the `search.py` file.

+`Solution`: We fixed this by replcaing the filter method on `line 138`, replacing with a loop on the results and applying the filter operation to it.
+For this solution, on line 137 of the search.py file, we also include a variable is_hazadous, to hold a boolean value that corresponds to the string "Ture" or "False" held by the filter value.
+We then append NearEarthObjects the meet the filter criteria to a filtered list and return.

 ### Requirement 4.
 ***Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers that were hazardous and within X kilometers from Earth.***